Initial Semantics for Reduction Rules: Signatures, models, initiality

-Representations of $(S,\Sigma)$ are the objects of a category $\Rep^\Delta(S,\Sigma)$, whose morphisms are defined as follows: \begin{definition}[Morphism of Representations] Given representations $P$ and $R$ of a typed signature $(S,\Sigma)$, a morphism of representations $f : P\to R$ is given by a morphism of relative $S$--monads $f : P \to R$, such that for any arity $\alpha$ of $S$ the following diagram of module morphisms commutes:
+Models of $(S,\Sigma)$ are the objects of a category $\Rep^\Delta(S,\Sigma)$, whose morphisms are defined as follows: \begin{defi}[Morphism of models] Given models $P$ and $R$ of a typed signature $(S,\Sigma)$, a morphism of models $f : P\to R$ is given by a morphism of relative $S$--monads $f : P \to R$, such that for any arity $\alpha$ of $S$ the following diagram of module morphisms commutes: